crescolincs/low-carbon-energy-industry/content/_index.md

   buttoncolor: '#e75a13'
   buttonhover: '#af0000'
   image: low-carbon-brochure.png
-  heading: Get the Data on Lincolnshire as a Low Carbon Energy Business Location
+  heading: Get the Data on Lincolnshire as a Low Carbon Business Location
   lead: >-
      Lincolnshire’s low carbon energy and industry Business Location Guide provides essential information and data for companies researching and evaluation Lincolnshire as a potential investment location, including:
   brochurecontents: